« Back to previous page

 Pennsylvania’s history is full of remarkable figures who not only helped to shape the future of the Commonwealth but also the future of the nation.
 Discover some of these inspiring stories when you browse the "Trailblazers: Notable African Americans in Pennsylvania History" exhibit located in the East Wing Rotunda at the Pennsylvania State Capitol.
 The exhibit includes 23 portraits in total, with eight rotating into the featured public display each year.
 Plan your visit to the capitol here.

-Visit the MLK City Government Center at 10 N 2nd St, to see local photojournalist, Leon Laing's hip-hop artists and other celebrities exhibit.
-It's on display from now through the end of March and you can see if for free!
+Visit the MLK City Government Center at 10 N 2nd St, to see local artist, Reina E. Wooden's paintings.
+It's on display from now through the end of April and you can see it for free!

 Harrisburg is a city that celebrates its cultural diversity, and the Black-Owned businesses within it are an important part of that.
 From restaurants and bars to arts and crafts, these businesses offer something for everyone in Harrisburg.
 This month and every month let’s support these amazing Black-Owned businesses in Harrisburg and discover how they contribute to the city's vibrant culture.